 We’re more concerned with the latter portion right now.
 The future brings change, and that is doubly true when it comes to SEO.
 Knowing this, Let’s take a look at some major changes coming to localized SEO.

 It’s no secret that local results have higher conversions than anything else.
-After all, 50% of local searches result in store visits that same day.
+After all, roughly 50% of local searches result in store visits that same day.
 Case and point: